Jtrnb/AtlasDrifter/Combat.md

 - If an opponent used an 8 to hurt you, spending a 4 to block (half of 8) reduces the damage by half.
 Anything less than 4 will result in taking full damage.
 #### Dodging (<span style="font-weight:bold; color:rgb(192, 187, 17)">Defensive</span>): CHECK
 - When getting attacked, you may choose to dodge by spending any <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Die</span>.
-- When Dodging, you must roll your Evasion Die and add its modifier.
-If the value rolled is higher than the damage you were about to take you take no damage and successfully dodge.
-If the value rolled is less than the damage you were about to take you fail to dodge and take full damage.
-On a tie, the damage taken is halved.
+- When Dodging, you must make an Evasion check with the CL equal to the attacks Dodge Threshold.
+If you succeed the check you take no damage from the attack, you take full damage on a failure.
+- With each successful dodge on a turn, you gain a -1 penalty to Evasion checks related to dodging this turn.
 #### Equipping/ Mounting (<span style="font-weight:bold; color:rgb(235, 33, 53)">Combative</span>):
 - When taking the Equip or Mount Action you must spend an <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Die</span> to equip or mount the chosen piece of gear/ mount.
 #### Grabbing (<span style="font-weight:bold; color:rgb(235, 33, 53)">Combative</span>):